dayanacavalcante/Obesity-Estimate/README.md

 dtype: float64
 ```

-3. Standard deviation: indicates how far the data is away from the mean.
+3. **Standard Deviation**: indicates how far the data is away from the mean.
 Again indicating greater attention to the "Age" and "Weight" columns.
 - Age: 6.3;
 - Height: 0.1;
 - Weight: 26.2;